husawyers/Jarvis/README.md

-# Jarvis
+Jarvis

-Jarvis is a weak AI that can talk using Text To Speech, and recognise objects using Computer Vision.
+Jarvis is a weak AI that can do colour recognition using Computer Vision, and simple speech using First-order logic.
 Runs in NetBeans IDE.